spiritual-coder/spiritual-coder/README.md

-### Hi there 👋
+### Hello Pal 👋

-## I'm a Developer, Student and Writer!
+## I'm a Developer, Storyteller and Linguaphile

-- 🔭 I’m currently working on HTML, CSS websites.
+- 🔭 I’m currently working on HTML, CSS websites
-- 🌱 I’m learning Typescript
+- 🌱 I’m learning Full Stack
-- 👯 I’m looking to connect and collaborate with other developers
+- 👯 I’m looking to connect and collaborate with other like minded community and people
-- 🥅 2021 Goals: To roam different cities, writing books, creating beautiful UIs and playing ukulele
+- 🥅 2022 Goals: To roam different villages, start vlogging, reading and writing more books, creating beautiful UIs
 - ⚡ Fun fact: ...
 I love solving calculas

 ### List of front-end projects: